 However, sometimes we may not get a spike at all, making this process frustrating.
 You can spend time on this task–some submissions are quick and easy but others are more labor intensive–and it may not even deliver any worthwhile results.
 Plus, sometimes your photos get declined and you have to resubmit, and may or may not ever get approved.

 The best way is to test for yourself and see what sites are a match for your target audience and actually deliver traffic.

-Over the past year and a half, we’ve tried submitting to all of the following sites: Foodgawker, Healthy Aperture, Finding Vegan, My Recipe Magic, Oh My Veggies, Tasteologie, Fave Healthy Recipes, Fave Gluten Free Recipes, Whole Yum, Fridgg, Epicurious, Recipe Lion, Dan330 and Tastespotting.
+When I was running R+R, I tried submitting to all of the following sites: Foodgawker, Healthy Aperture, Finding Vegan, My Recipe Magic, Oh My Veggies, Tasteologie, Fave Healthy Recipes, Fave Gluten Free Recipes, Whole Yum, Fridgg, Epicurious, Recipe Lion, Dan330 and Tastespotting.

-Ultimately, the only sites generating enough traffic to justify our time are Foodgawker and Fave Healthy Recipes (and Finding Vegan for any vegan recipes we create).
+Ultimately, the only sites that generated enough traffic to justify our time are Foodgawker and Fave Healthy Recipes (and Finding Vegan for any vegan recipes we create).
 Even then, it’s still a really small number for us, but since the submission processes are quick and easy, we’re keeping up with it for now.

 Here’s the traffic generated over the past year from all of our sharing efforts: